oraichain/oraiswap/packages/oraiswap/README.md

 ### Pair Info Querier

-It also provides the query interface to query avaliable oraiswap pair contract info.
+It also provides the query interface to query available oraiswap pair contract info.
 Any contract can query pair info to oraiswap factory contract.

 ```rust
 pub fn query_pair_info(